cedowens/JXA-RemoveQuarantine/README.md

 Steps:

-Follow steps 1 and 1 above regarding the filename extension.
+1. Edit the remove-quarantine-Mythic.js file and change the "NSWorkspace.sharedWorkspace.openFile" path value to your target file.

 Then from a Mythic agent run:

-1. > jsimport remove-quarantine-Mythic.js
+2. > jsimport remove-quarantine-Mythic.js

-2. > jsimport_call Remove()
+3. > jsimport_call Remove()

-3. Quarantine attribute will be removed from the file
+4. Quarantine attribute will be removed from the file